-On the palate there is black cherry, blackberry, blueberry, black currant, licorice, green bell pepper, iron and rich tolled soil.
+On the palate there are good expressive notes of black cherry, blackberry, black plum, green bell pepper, tar, black currant and earth.

 The wine is full bodied with a smooth velvety mouthfeel, medium to medium+ acidity and medium to medium+ fine tannins with a medium to long black fruit tar finish.
 A beautiful bottle of wine with many years of life left.
 Continue having a wonderful week and make the remainder prosperous.
 Stay safe and healthy.
 Nostrovia! 🍷🍷🍷🍷 — 13 days ago

 As mentioned in previous notes The Steading is my favourite Torbreck Cuvée.
 A moreish blend of 64% Grenache, 18% Shiraz and 18% Mataro.
 Raspberry sweet notes from the Grenache and a tarry note from the Mataro, Spice from the Shiraz.
 Still fresh after 11 years with resolved tannins.
 Bottom line delicious!
 Need to buy the latest vintage. — 2 days ago